1. Introduction

 then(foundSongs.get(0).getId()).isEqualTo(savedSong.getId());

-The following SQL shows what was performed by our Example
+The following SQL shows what was performed by our Example.

-are required to match.
+Both title and artist are required to match.

-The match for title
+The match for title is implemented as a "contains" LIKE.

 //binding parameter [1] as [VARCHAR] - [Earth Wind and Fire]